Chart Color Schemes

 Leinster - Leonora's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Leinster - Leonora, with younger cohorts particularly showing very low prevalence of common health conditions.
+Analysis of health metrics shows strong performance throughout Leinster - Leonora, with younger cohorts in particular experiencing very low prevalence of common health conditions.
 The rate of private health cover was found to be very high at approximately 54% of the total population (~2866 people), compared to 62.3% across Rest of WA.

-The most common medical conditions in the area were diabetes and asthma, impacting 7.2 and 6.3% of residents respectively, while 77.4% declared themselves completely clear of medical ailments, compared to 74.9% across Rest of WA.
+The most common medical conditions were diabetes and asthma, impacting 7.2% and 6.3% of residents respectively, while 77.4% declared themselves completely clear of medical ailments, compared to 74.9% across Rest of WA.
 The area has 7.7% of residents aged 65 and over (407 people), which is lower than the 9.2% in Rest of WA.

 Frequently Asked Questions - Health